mwcproject/docs.mwc.mw/developers/integration.md

 ### Step 7: Decode the Finalized Slate

 Once the transaction is finalized, the next step is to decode the finalized Slatepack.
 Decoding reveals the transaction details necessary for broadcasting to the node and logging.
 The decoded slate includes critical information such as inputs, outputs, transaction kernels, and the offset value.
 Specifically, you need to extract the `slate.tx` object, which represents the finalized transaction.
+You can use the [decode_slatepack_message](https://docs.rs/mwc_wallet_api/latest/mwc_wallet_api/trait.OwnerRpcV3.html#tymethod.decode_slatepack_message) method.

 `decode_slatepack_message` <Badge type="info" text="POST" />